CEO, Pinnacle Ventures Ltd - Hamilton, New Zealand

 “They were challenging because it meant working with people who have a totally different world view and delivering a common product.
 This was where the richness of learning came from – learning to work with other people with different world views and experience, and the need to sometimes forgo the way you would do things for the sake of the group process.”

-Shortly after completing her MBA studies in 2015, Christine was appointed to her first chief executive role at LinkPeople, a social housing provider that supports people with complex needs.
+Shortly after completing her MBA studies, Christine was appointed to her first chief executive role at LinkPeople, a social housing provider that supports people with complex needs.

-She says, "I was able to put all my MBA skills into practice and add value to the organisation right from the start."
+"I was able to put all my MBA skills into practice and add value to the organisation right from the start," she says.

-After honing her leadership skills, Christine was able to springboard into her current role as Chief Executive Officer at Pinnacle Ventures Ltd, a social enterprise focused on digital innovation in healthcare to deliver better outcomes.
+After further honing her leadership skills, in 2019 Christine was able to springboard into her next role as general manager at Pinnacle Ventures Ltd, a social enterprise focused on digital innovation in healthcare.

 Her career pathway keeps getting better and better, and she directly attributes that to her Waikato MBA experience.